kosl/ihipp-examples/docs/week1.md

 ### Chapter 1
 [![(Video)](images/video-badge-fp.png)](https://youtu.be/0eD3fmSFf84)

-Welcome to the course Introduction to parallel programming!
-I will be your guide through the Chapters.
 In the first Chapter, we will first introduce the basic principles and paradigms of parallel programming.
 We will not go deeply into each topic since we will dedicate that to the upcoming Chapters, touching even on some advanced topics in parallel programming.
 We describe the more advanced topics with the purpose of telling you what is important to know and giving you a starting point on where to learn more.
 We hope that at some point you will be able to do your coding and advance your learning beyond this course.

 Many scientific and engineering challenges can be tackled in the area of computing.
 In general, we have two views on it.
 One view is distributed serial computing.
 This means that you have many problems to solve and you don't care about time.
 The other is parallel computing, where the problem needs to be divided into many compute cores or nodes, essentially many computers because it is too big to fit into one computer or one computer would be too slow to solve it.
 The first approach is often called grid computing, while the second is generally referred to as supercomputing, where you need a supercomputer to solve your problem.
 You have probably also heard of cloud computing or similar, which is a commercial version of grid or supercomputing resources.